GienekP/menu4car/README.md

 The main author of main functionality: menu, xex reading - GienekP

-The add-ons: cmdline arguments, optimization, compression, cartridge handling and 4-page navigation - Jakub Husak
+The add-ons: cmdline arguments, optimization, compression, cartridge handling, 4-page navigation, xex flasher generation - Jakub Husak

+The apultra decompressor by xxl (incompatibility of apultra compressed output with aplib spec fixed by him, also)

+The apultra compressor by Emmanuel Marty.